ibm-cloud-docs/maximo-application-suite/deploy.md

 1. Select the variation as **Existing Cluster**.

-1. Click **Review deployment options**.

 1. Select the **Add to project** deployment type in **Deployment** options.

 1. Create a project by entering the name of your project, description, and specify a configuration name.
 Select the same Region where the existing cluster is running.
 1. Click Create.

- An existing project can be used by clicking "Add to existing" and then selecting the project and entering the configuration name.
+ An existing project can be used by clicking **Add to existing** and then selecting the project and entering the configuration name.
  {: note}

 1. Edit and validate the configuration:
  - Select your authentication method.
 You can use an existing secret in **Secrets Manager** or add your **API key** directly.
-For more information, see [Using an API key](/docs/account?topic=account-userapikey&interface=ui#manage-user-keys) or secret to authorize projects.
+For more information, see [Using an API key with secrets manager to authorize a project to deploy an architecure](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).
    1. Enter values for following other required fields from the **Required** tab.
      - **cluster_id** : Enter Id of the target {{site.data.keyword_cloud_notm}} {{site.data.keyword.redhat_openshift_notm}} cluster.
 This cluster ID can be found under the {{site.data.keyword.redhat_openshift_notm}} clusters section.
      - **region** : Enter region of the target {{site.data.keyword_cloud_notm}} {{site.data.keyword.redhat_openshift_notm}} cluster.